IgniteUI/igniteui-docfx/en/components/banner.md

 #### Adding an icon

-Developers can pass an [`igx-icon`]({environment:angularApiUrl}/classes/igxiconmodule.html) in the banner's content and it will always be positioned at **the start** of the banner message.
+Developers can pass an [`igx-icon`]({environment:angularApiUrl}/classes/igxiconmodule.html) in the banner's content and it will always be positioned at **the beginning** of the banner message.

 > [!NOTE]
-> If several `igx-icon` elements are inserted as direct descendants of the banner, the banner will try positioning **all** of them at the start.
+> If several `igx-icon` elements are inserted as direct descendants of the banner, the banner will try positioning **all** of them at the beginning.
 It is **strongly** advised to only pass one `igx-icon` directly to the banner.
-If you want to use icons in your banner message, wrap them in a wrapping `span`.
+If you want to use icons in your banner message, wrap them in a `span` tag.

-To pass an `igx-icon` to you banner, simple insert it in the `igx-banner`s content:
+To pass an `igx-icon` to you banner, simply insert it in the `igx-banner`s content:

 ```html
     <!--banner.component.html-->